driving while intoxicated(DWI)

-DWI is one of those charges that can strike anyone.
-Everyone has gotten behind the wheel after drinking and, if they're honest, most will admit to driving after having too much to drink.
-With that said, DWI is still stigmatized more than most criminal charges.
+Driving While Intoxicated (DWI) is one of those charges that can strike anyone.
+Many have gotten behind the wheel after drinking and, if they're honest, most will admit to driving after having too much to drink.
+DWI is still stigmatized more than most criminal charges.
 DWI charges carry many pitfalls and can lead to a lifetime of consequences.
 Lengthy jail sentences, years of probation, and thousands of dollars of fines and fees are on the line.
 Put simply, you need a experienced and savvy DWI lawyer in your corner.

 DWI occurs when someone who is intoxicated operates a motor vehicle in a public place.
 Intoxicated means a blood-alcohol content of 0.08 or higher or not having the normal use of one's mental or physical faculties due to the introduction of some substance (like alcohol or a drug).
 In some other states, DWI is called DUI, but in Texas DUI is a separate crime that applies only to minors.
 What most people refer to as DUI is actually a DWI in Texas.